-Question: Why we need the motor driver?
+Question: Why we need the DC motor driver?

 As a sensor, user is able to identify the speed of the rotation, angle of rotation, direction of rotation or even position of the shaft.
 It can be applied on a robot arm’s joint, mobile robot, conveyor system or even a printing machine.

 Power supply is use to supply the current and voltage to the system.
-You need to choose your battery according to your motor driver.
+You need to choose your battery according to your DC motor driver.

 Note: You can click here for more details about our power supply.

-- Maximum current support the motor.
+- Maximum current support for the DC motor.

-2 types of Cytron’s motor driver:
+2 types of Cytron’s DC motor driver:

-- Motor driver
+- DC Motor driver

-- Smart Drive Motor Driver
+- Smart Drive DC Motor Driver

-Smart Drive Motor Driver is more easier to use, just plug and play to control the robot.
+Smart Drive DC Motor Driver is easier to use, just plug and play to control the robot.
 You just need to choose your RC controller and then control your robot without microcontroller.
 It has the capability to accept RC (Radio Control) signal for mix mode drive, analog voltage from potentiometer, PWM from microcontroller, and even controlled via UART command. the operation modes is configure by the DIP switch.
-The commonly DIP switch configurations are printed at the back of PCB.
+The commonly DIP switch configurations are printed at the back of the board.
 MOSFETs are switching at 16KHz for quiet operation.
 With the on board temperature sensor, this smart driver is able to limit the output current stage by stage to prevent itself from overheat and burnt!

-This tutorial just cover the basics element on how to choose your suitable motor.
+This tutorial just cover the basic element on how to choose your suitable motor.
 If you want to know more about the motor selection, there are so many explanations on the internet you can search and read.

 If you have further inquiry about this tutorial, please post it in our technical forum here as we seldom check the comment section in tutorial site.